 The effect radius is how far from the application of antibiotic bacteria does not grow.
 From this, we can judge the strength of the antibiotic applied.
 Graphed, you can see the gradual procession of potency:

+Figure 1.
+Effect Radius of Ampicillin on E. coli

 In the second generation of the experiment, where bacteria was swabbed from inside the radius effect, ampicillin should have been applied directly upon placement in the second petri dish.
 However, due to an error in which bacteria was allowed to grow for a while before the ampicillin was applied, measuring the effect radius of the second generation was impossible.

 CONCLUSION/DISCUSSION